anetrebskii/test-github-pages/index.md

 # Welcome to Universal API

-This is the landing page of my project's documentation.
+This is the landing page of my project's d ocumentation.
 [Get started](get-started.md)